TelRich/Africa_Health_Analysis-10Alytics_Hackathon_2022/README.md

 LIMITATION:
 * The type of drugs that cause death is not available.
 We could have narrow it down to who's producing such drugs and in what location is it killing the most.
-* Types os poison is not available.
+* Types of poison causing death is not available.
 We could narrow it down to know if it's from companies or individuals.
-* Data about each country GDP is was not used.
-This would have narrow down why some health expenditure are decreasing and increasing.
+* Data about each country GDP was not used.
+This could help narrow down why some countries refused to invest more in health expenditure.